 “This wonderful little tale leaves me, as it should, with loads of questions and a very eerie feeling.
 This is a brief, read, and a very good one that’ll have me thinking for a long time.
 Highly recommended.”
 Amazon reviewer

 Let’s have a girl this time.
 The previous two were boys.

-A news analysis of an horrific crime makes a woman recall an incident from her childhood.
+A news analysis of an horrific crime makes a woman sick. she’s obsessed with this crime although she never knew the place or the people.
+Does it remind of an incident from her childhood?

-How far can a small girl be responsible for what happened later?
+How far can a small girl be held responsible for future events?

 MORE SINS COMING YOUR WAY . . . in future Crime Shorts